Physical Media Revival 2026: Why the FTC is Fighting for Your Right to Actually Own Movies

 Why Streaming Pushed People Back to Discs

-Honestly, if you wanted to design a marketing campaign to push consumers toward physical media, you couldn't do better than what the streaming services have done to themselves over the past five years.
+If you wanted to design a marketing campaign for physical media, you couldn't do better than what the streaming services have done to themselves over the past five years.

 1. Subscription Costs Have Exploded